Robotic Sorting Systems: Robot Management and Layout Design Optimization: Literature Review

-The cost savings in labor through automation are particularly crucial in the picking process, and higher sorting depth enables parcel companies to offer convenient and low-cost same-day delivery services \citep{dekhne2019automation}.
-However, the operations research community has scarcely explored the realm of robotized sorting systems, which represent the latest advance of warehouse automation.
-Among the existing literature, studies mainly focus on small parcel sorting systems in distribution centers. \cite{BOYSEN2023582} conducted research on order sorting system, which involves additional tasks including Piece-to-Order assignment and Order-to-Collection Point assignment.
-Therefore, the primary focus of the referred study is not solely on scheduling and control of robots, and the travel time of robots to a specific outlet is assumed to be constant.\cite{poms13626}'s study, on the other hand, investigates a human-robot hybrid sorting system, in which the scale of robot sorting is fixed, while the manual capacity is adjustable according to the demand.
-Regrettably, in this context, the considerable flexibility inherent in the robotic system has not been fully harnessed.
+\cite{liu2019multi} and \cite{TAN2021101279} focused on the task assignment problem with the objective of minimizing the sorting makespan.
+Both adopt a travel time model based on the closed-form travel time expression proposed by \cite{pub99983}, and the latter formulates a mixed-integer programming model.
+Compared to queuing network models, travel time models exhibit significant deviation when the number of robots is high, as they allow multiple robots to simultaneously occupy a facility. \cite{BOYSEN2023582} conducted research on an order sorting system, which involves additional tasks including Piece-to-Order assignment and Order-to-Collection Point assignment.
+Therefore, the primary focus of their study is not solely on scheduling and control of robots, and the travel time of robots to a specific outlet is assumed to be constant. \cite{poms13626}, on the other hand, investigates a human-robot hybrid sorting system, in which the scale of robot sorting is fixed, while the manual capacity is adjustable according to the demand.
+Regrettably, in this context, the considerable flexibility inherent in the robotic system has not been fully exploited.